jlyon1/jlyon1.github.io/_posts/2016-03-04-Image-Processing-FIRST.md

 An example of some shots taken by our robot using this system can be seen here: (www.youtube.com)

 In order to help decrease the barrier to a vision system for newer teams, and more experienced teams, I will be posting a full writeup and tutorial of this vision system and posting it here in the coming weeks.
+Team 3044's Vision code this year is extemley simple, with the goal of allowing the robot to treat the output from vision as a sensor for input to a PID loop or other control method.

 Comments section coming soon, to contact me in the meantime, use the links at the bottom of the page.